 - Toner tray with strong bath of tea, coffee, wine, or tannin solution

 - Mix chemistry and sensitize the watercolor paper (pre-sensitized cyanotype paper is affordable and widely available).
 This can be done in semi-dim conditions or under indirect room light as long as it’s not UV light or bright daylight.
 I recommend high-quality watercolor paper like Arches, because it holds up well to repeated washes.

 - Sandwich negative and paper into an exposure frame (this can be as simple as two sheets of glass clamped together

 - Expose to UV light (sunlight or an electric UV light source)

 - Rinse the exposed print under tap water to develop it

 - Allow the print to fully dry and age overnight to achieve full color richness, or rinse them in a bath of water with a small dose of hydrogen peroxide, which will immediately bring cyanotypes to full color

-- To remove the blue, soak the print in water, then quickly soak in a bleach bath made from water and laundry washing soda (not laundry detergent washing powder).
+- To remove the blue, wet the print in water, then quickly soak in a bleach bath made from water and laundry washing soda (not laundry detergent washing powder).
 This happens very quickly.
 Buy Arm and Hammer Washing Soda here.

 - Rinse under tap water to remove the washing soda bath